1) BASIS OF PREPARATION:

 (c) Trading derivative positions are marked to market (MTM) and the

 resulting losses, if any, are recognised in the Profit & Loss Account.

-(d) Gains/ losses on termination of the trading swaps are recorded on the termination date
+(d) Gains/ losses on termination of the trading swaps are recorded on

-life of the swap or the remaining life of the
+remaining contractual life of the swap or the remaining life of the

 (a) Fixed assets are stated at historic cost, except in the case of

 assets which have been revalued, which is stated at revalued amount.